eriknovak/infominer-public/README.md

 - Configure `./src/config/pgconfig.js` with your own credentials.
 - Run `npm run postgres:create` to create postgres tables.
     ```bash
-    # creates tables and indeces
     npm run postgres:create
     ```

-## Authentication parameters

-The application uses the [passport.js](http://www.passportjs.org/) middleware for user authentication.
-The service supports `google` and `twitter` authentication - both of them use their own configuration parameters such as `secretKey`, `clientId` and other.
-These parameters are for security reasons not provided in the repository.

-Contact your fellow developers so that they can give you the appropriate configuration files.

 ## Helpful commands